Over-the-Air Computation with Multiple Receivers: A Space-Time Approach: Abstract

 \section{Abstract}

-Over-the-air (OtA) computation is a newly emerged concept for achieving resource-efficient data aggregation over a large number of wireless nodes.
-Current research on this topic only considers the standard star topology with multiple senders transmitting information to one receiver.
-In this work, we investigate how to achieve OtA computation with multiple receivers, and we propose a novel communication design by exploiting joint precoding and decoding over multiple time slots.
-The optimal precoding and decoding vectors are determined by solving an optimization problem that aims at minimizing the mean squared error of aggregated data under the unbiasedness condition and the power constraints.
-We show that with our proposed multi-slot design, we can save communication resources (e.g., time slots) and achieve smaller estimation error as compared to the baseline approach of separating different receivers over time.
+The emerging concept of Over-the-Air (OtA) computation has shown great potential for achieving resource-efficient data aggregation across large wireless networks.
+However, current research in this area has been limited to the standard many-to-one topology, where multiple nodes transmit data to a single receiver.
+In this study, we address the problem of applying OtA computation to scenarios with multiple receivers, and propose a novel communication design that exploits joint precoding and decoding over multiple time slots.
+To determine the optimal precoding and decoding vectors, we formulate an optimization problem that aims to minimize the mean squared error of the desired computations while satisfying the unbiasedness condition and power constraints.
+Our proposed multi-slot design is shown to be effective in saving communication resources (e.g., time slots) and achieving smaller estimation errors compared to the baseline approach of separating different receivers over time.